-The workshop consists of two 3-hour sessions, to be held on 2nd and 16th December 2015 respectively.
+The workshop consists of two 3-hour sessions, to be held on 17th and 31st March 2017 respectively.
 There will be readings, intense discussions, proposal writing, as well as poster presentation.
 Students in groups of 3-4 will at the end of the first workshop be required to draw up a concept plan (3 to 5 pages) on how to apply Big Data methods to their own research.
 The assignments would be submitted before the start of the second workshop.
 The teacher will give feedback to students during the second workshop, and guide them to produce their work into posters.
-A poster session along with a competition will be held to showcase students' work.